Dynnyrne

 Dynnyrne features high concentrations of group households, with a higher-than-average median household size

 Family households comprise 60.4% of all households, including 25.0% couples with children, 29.6% couples without children, and 5.0% single parent families.
-Non-family households account for the remaining 39.6%, with lone person households at 25.0% and group households comprising 13.9%.
-The median household size is 2.5 people, larger than the Greater Hobart average of 2.4.
+Non-family households make up the remaining 39.6%, with lone person households at 25.0% and group households comprising 13.9%.
+The median household size is 2.5 people, which is larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households